XBOAT ref :5679.

 The Dehler 44 is a racing/cruising sailboat built in 2008 by the Dehler shipyard.
-It is made of monolithic polyester with closed-cell foam and epoxy resin, making it resistant to osmosis.
-The mast and boom are carbon.
+It is made of monolithic fiberglass with closed-cell foam and epoxy resin, making it largely resistant to osmosis.
+The mast and boom are made of carbon.

 Mast and boom: carbon.